OpenMetroMaps/OpenMetroMaps/README.md

 ## Other ideas

-* It would be nice to be able to create morping animations from two views of the same network.
-Inpired by
+* It would be nice to be able to create morphing animations from two views of the same network.
+Inspired by
   [this article](http://mymodernmet.com/animated-subway-maps) about
   a number of posts on reddit.
 * Build something like [this](http://jannisr.de/vbb-map-routing) using